 Pensthorpe Natural Park

-Pensthorpe Natural Park is home to five contrasting gardens including the Millennium Garden, most notable for having been designed by world-renowned leading garden designer and plantsman, Piet Oudolf.
-In 2019 The Times newspaper named the Millennium Garden as one of the 'top 20 most glorious gardens in the UK to see right now'.
-The Millennium Garden notoriously shows off Oudolf's famous naturalistic perennial drifts of sub-alpine, steppe and prairie plants.
+Pensthorpe’s staggering 700-acre site includes five fabulous gardens including the Millennium Garden, most notable for having been designed by world-renowned leading garden designer and plantsman, Piet Oudolf.
+The Millennium Garden shows off Oudolf's famous naturalistic perennial drifts of sub-alpine, steppe and prairie plants.
 It is equally breath-taking in autumn with its sea of stunning grasses, in rustic browns and golds, as the rainbow of colours it welcomes between June and September.

-Opening Times: Park, shop and Courtyard Café open from 10am, 7 days a week between 1st April and 6th November and open Wednesday-Sunday in November and December.
+Opening Times: Park, shop and Courtyard Café open from 10am, 7 days a week.
 Closing times vary depending on time of year.
 Check website before you visit.

-Group Rates: £9.95pp.
+Group Rates: £10.95pp.
 Minimum of 12 people with pre-booking required.
 Includes welcome talk by a member of staff.

 Facilities: Breakfasts, lunches, afternoon teas in the popular Courtyard Café.
 Experience in catering for groups with lunch menu options available to pre-order. *Pre-booking essential for afternoon teas.
 Min of 24hrs notice.